 Drones come with the advantage and ability to be remotely operated, meaning that they fly in hard-to-reach areas in person.
 That's not all.
 The applications across the commercial field are numerous.
-Drones won't fly without electronic speed controller.
-An automatic speed controller is an electronic circuit controlling and regulating the speed of a drones' electric motor, route, and also to act as a drone's brake.
+Drones won't fly without an electronic speed controller.
+An automatic speed controller is an electronic circuit controlling and regulating the speed of a drones' electric motor, route, and acting as a drone's brake.

 So, how do you go about ensuring that you have the right electronic speed controller?
 While the printed circuit boards fitted in them are essential, there are other things to consider.
 This article points out seven tips for having the best electronic speed controllers for drones.

 1. 4in 1 or Individual Electronic Speed Controllers

 Just as the name suggests, there are two types of electronic speed controllers for drones: 4 in 1 automatic speed controllers or individual ESC.

 4 in 1 ECS's are just 4 ECS's that have been soldered together on a PCB and stacked below a flight controller.
 With technology continuing to advance, 4 in 1 ESC's seem to be gaining popularity than ever before.